 - loss of appetite

-- Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV medicines.
+- Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your doctor right away if you start having new symptoms after starting your HIV medicine.
+Tell your doctor right away if you start having new symptoms after starting your HIV-1 medicine.

-In clinical trials, the most common ( ≥ 2%) side effects of ISENTRESS include:
+The most common side effects of ISENTRESS include:

 - trouble sleeping

 - genital herpes

 - kidney failure